 - Strips of peeled zest from one orange

-- Place the water, orange, cranberries, sugar and orange zest in a saucepan and bring to a simmer over medium high heat.
+- Place the water, orange juice, cranberries, sugar and orange zest in a saucepan and bring to a simmer over medium high heat.
 Reduce the heat and maintain a simmer until the cranberries have burst, and the mixture has thickened, about 8 minutes.
 Transfer to a food processor and pulse until it is chopped but not pureed.

 - Transfer to a container, cover, and chill for at least 8 hours, and up to 5 days.
 Serve chilled or at room temperature.